Dublin lock-out: William Martin Murphy and employers

-Even today, his defenders insist that he was a charitable man and a good employer and that his workers received fair wages.
+Even today, Murphy's defenders insist that he was a charitable man and a good employer and that his workers received fair wages.
 However, conditions in his many enterprises were often poor or worse, with employees given only one day off in 10 and being forced to labour up to 17 hours a day.
 Dublin tramway workers were paid substantially less than their counterparts in Belfast and Liverpool and were subjected to a regime of punitive fines, probationary periods extending for as long as six years and a culture of company surveillance involving the widespread use of informers.

 Murphy was not opposed in principle to trade unions, particularly craft unions, but he was vehemently opposed to the ITGWU and saw its leader, Larkin, as a dangerous revolutionary.
 In July 1913, Murphy presided over a meeting of 300 employers during which a collective response to the rise of trade unionism was agreed.
 Murphy and the employers were determined not to allow the ITGWU to unionise the Dublin workforce.
 On 15 August, Murphy dismissed 40 workers whom he suspected of ITGWU membership, followed by another 300 over the next week.

-Dispute
+Middle

 Escalation

 The resulting industrial dispute was the most severe in the history of Ireland.
 Employers in Dublin locked out their workers and employed blackleg labour from Britain and elsewhere in Ireland.
 Dublin's workers, despite being some of the poorest in the United Kingdom at the time, applied for help and were sent £150,000 by the British Trades Union Congress (TUC) and other sources in Ireland, doled out dutifully by the ITGWU.

 The "Kiddies' Scheme" for the starving children of Irish strikers to be temporarily looked after by British trade unionists was blocked by the Roman Catholic Church and especially the Ancient Order of Hibernians, which claimed that Catholic children would be subject to Protestant or atheist influences when in Britain.
 The Church supported the employers during the dispute and condemned Larkin as a socialist revolutionary.

 Notably, Guinness, the largest employer and biggest exporter in Dublin, refused to lock out its workforce.
 It refused to join Murphy's group but sent £500 to the employers' fund.
 It had a policy against sympathetic strikes and expected its workers, whose conditions were far better than the norm in Ireland, not to strike in sympathy; six who had done so were dismissed.
 It had 400 of its staff who were already ITGWU members and so it had a working relationship with the union.
 Larkin appealed to have the six reinstated but without success.

+The Industrial Workers of the World (IWW) leader, Bill Haywood, was in Paris when he heard of the lockout.
+He collected 1000 francs to aid the strikers and travelled to Dublin where he addressed a crowd in front of City Hall.